amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/RAID.md

 ## RAID Logs

 A RAID log is a tool used to capture, track and manage any identified RAID entries.
-Typically RAID logs are used to proactively identify, assess, and manage risks, assumptions, issues, and dependencies throughout the problem lifecycle.
+RAID logs are used to proactively identify, assess, and manage risks, assumptions, issues, and dependencies throughout the full problem lifecycle.

-By maintaining a comprehensive RAID log, delivery teams can improve their ability to anticipate and respond to specific challenges, minimise disruptions, and ultimately improve the accuracy of their delivery plans.
+By maintaining a comprehensive RAID log, delivery teams can improve their ability to anticipate and respond to specific challenges.

 RAID tooling options each come with their own set of perceived advantages and disadvantages for capturing and managing RAID entries